calebabutler/vam/README.md

-    nam -d # -> downloads aur packages and their aur dependencies nam -u # -> downloads aur updates and notifies the user nam -s # -> searches the aur through aur names and descriptions (but only gives you the names of the packages)
+    nam -d # -> downloads aur packages and their aur dependencies nam -u # -> downloads aur updates and notifies the user nam -s # -> searches the aur through aur names and descriptions

 Nam requires bash, git, jshon, and curl.